Would Not Shoot a Good Guy

 - In a Marvel What If?, Captain America refused to lay aside the name (instead of the arc when he was just The Captain).
 Soldiers come after him, having been told he's an imposter; one actually thinks it's hard to believe that it's not Captain America, but jumps into the fray.
 Captain America doesn't want to hurt them.

 - In an issue of Superman where he goes to Earth Prime, which is basically our world with all its mundanities, an army commander orders his men to shoot on Superman.
 They do so, thinking he's some sort of impostor or crazy person, but when the smoke clears and he's just fine, the men turn on their commander.

 - The final run of Garth Ennis' The Punisher MAX involved Frank being in the sights of a cabal of Corrupt US Army Generals...who use their connections to send a group of special operations soldiers after him.
 Frank doesn't kill them, but that doesn't mean he doesn't fight them.
+This would appear to only apply to American soldiers, too; he has few qualms stop him shooting up Russian soldiers in a nuclear missile base.
 Frank also usually takes it easy on superheroes who get between him and his targets.
 Of course, "taking it easy" for Frank Castle still usually involves fisticuffs, non-lethal shootings, stabbings, and on one occasion, a steamroller.
 In that particular story, he was fighting Wolverine and was allowed to go all out since Wolverine can always get better.